Skip to main content Skip to footer

 The percentage of an event budget that typically goes to catering is 25-35%, though this varies significantly by event type.
 Corporate dinners and galas may allocate up to 50% for food and beverage, while conference budgets might only dedicate 20% to catering.

-Yes, hybrid events benefit from separate tracking for in-person and virtual components.
-This separation helps you understand the true cost of each format and optimize resource allocation between physical and digital experiences.
+Yes, creating separate budgets for hybrid event components helps you understand the true cost of each format.
+Tracking in-person and virtual expenses independently makes it easier to optimize resource allocation between physical and digital experiences.

-Book major vendors six to nine months in advance for the best rates and availability.
+To lock in the best event rates, book major vendors six to nine months in advance.
 Venues and caterers often offer early booking discounts, while last-minute bookings typically cost 20-30% more due to limited options.